line/armeria/gradle/scripts/README.md

 ## Overriding JDK version

 The scripts use [Toolchains](https://docs.gradle.org/current/userguide/toolchains.html) to build a Java project.
-It uses [AdoptOpenJDK](https://adoptopenjdk.net/) 15 by default.
+It uses [Adoptium OpenJDK](https://adoptium.net/) 19 by default.
 If you want to use a different JDK version, you can specify `buildJdkVersion` gradle property:

 ```